jhogsett/linkit/README.md

     Then go to http://mylinkit.local/cgi-bin/test.cgi and it should say “Hello World” along the date & time

-    _Tip:_ If the name `mylinkit.local` cannot be resolved, so the following to restart the multicast DNS (mDNS) service:
+    _Tip:_ If the name `mylinkit.local` cannot be resolved, do the following to restart the multicast DNS (mDNS) service:

     * /etc/init.d/avahi-daemon